equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 interface around it.

 But we were ignoring the fact that enumerator is object of it's own right too.
-We can pass it to our collection and delegate other needed methods to it.
+We can pass it to our collection and delegate other methods to it.

-> There is actually another article out there proposi
+> @todo

 Argue or agree, my opinion is that object composition is the most cleanest and most flexible form of communication between objects and this is exactly